hrkloeck/SKAMPI_DATA/data_structure_info/README.md

 python 1_MY_FIRST_DATASET.py EDD_2022-10-18T11:07:55.459719UTC_jvpgs.hdf5
 ```

-There will be a text output on you console, [like the following](https://github.com/hrkloeck/SKAMPI_DATA/blob/main/data_structure_info/EDD_2022-10-18T11%3A07%3A55.459719UTC_jvpgs.hdf5_data_structure_info)
+There will be a text output on you console[like the following.](https://github.com/hrkloeck/SKAMPI_DATA/blob/main/data_structure_info/EDD_2022-10-18T11%3A07%3A55.459719UTC_jvpgs.hdf5_data_structure_info)

 Information of the individual records are listed here.